Frequently Asked Questions (F.A.Q.)

-Parking is available at the Tucson Convention Center parking lots ($8.00 fee) City and county parking garages will be open for parking.
+Parking is available at the Tucson Convention Center parking lots ($10.00 fee) City and county parking garages and parking lots will be open, all within blocks of Armory Park.
 Caution: Remove bike from roof rack before entering parking structures!

 Please do not block driveways.
 Street parking is restricted in some areas to residents… watch the street signs carefully.

 Park FREE at local meters on weekends.

 6.0 Remote Start Lines & Getting Back to Your Car

 All cyclists are responsible for transportation to event start lines.

 There are two options to get back: Have someone drop you off at the remote start where your event begins.
 Or, you can take a FREE shuttle back to the “remote” starts (50 and 25 miles) where you began your ride.

 At the Armory Park finish line drop your bike off at the FREE secure Bike Valet off 13th St south of Armory Park and take the FREE shuttle back to your event start and your car.
 Shuttle departs from the east side of the Senior Center on 5th Ave.
 The last shuttle departs at 6:00pm.
 Due to limited space, shuttle vans are unable to transport your bicycle with you.
 Each cyclist will be given a Bike Valet ticket that must be surrendered when you return to the park to retrieve your bike no later than 7:00pm.

 All bicycles must be retrieved from Bike Valet on Ride Day by 7:00pm.